Salomiairy11/Bank-Loan-Analysis-Power-BI-Dashboard/README.md

 ![DETAILS-DASHBOARD](https://github.com/Salomiairy11/Bank-Loan-Analysis-Power-BI-Dashboard/blob/main/DetailsPageOfBankAnalysisDashboard.PNG)

+**Tools & Technologies**

+* Power BI – Designed interactive dashboards with slicers/filters for state, loan purpose, and loan grade and built DAX measures to calculate KPIs, applied data modeling techniques, and calculated columns for better drill-down and aggregation across visuals.
+* SQL – Queried the raw loan dataset to extract and validate metrics before visualization.
+Used SQL for data cleaning, aggregation, and tallying key metrics.
+Ensured that the numbers displayed in Power BI visuals matched the backend calculations.
+* Finance Domain Knowledge – Applied understanding of loan performance KPIs, which helped frame dashboards not just as visualizations but as tools for business insight, such as distinguishing good vs bad loans, identifying repayment risks, and tracking portfolio health across regions and borrower profiles.

 **Problem Statement**

 Banks handle thousands of loan applications every month, but raw loan data alone doesn’t provide the clarity needed to make business decisions.
 Stakeholders need a way to monitor loan performance, track repayment trends, and identify risks in the portfolio.
 Without a consolidated view, it is difficult to answer questions like: